Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/HLP.md

 - `return` - `TRUE` if the option exists, `FALSE` if the option does not exist

 ## Hlp_ReadOptionInt
-Read an integer value from spicified `.ini` file, section and entry.
+Read an integer value from specified `.ini` file, section and entry.

 `optName` values
 - `Gothic`